ba-st/Stargate/docs/Controllers.md

 ## ETags

 Controllers must provide a way to calculate an ETag for resources configuring the builder with one of the following methods:
-- `createEntityTagWith:` will receive a block that will be evaluated with the resource, the media type and the request context and must produce an ETag value
+- `createEntityTagWith:` will receive a block that will be evaluated with the resource, the media type and the request context and must produce an ETag value.
 - `createEntityTagHashing:` will receive a block that will be evaluated with a `hasher`, the resource and the request context.
 One must include objects to be considered in the hash by sending `include:` to the hasher instance.
 The hasher will then produce an ETag value applying a Hash function to all the included objects.

 ## Collection Pagination